-In the following sections we formulate logical foundations of inductive learning, define various types of such learning, present inference rules for generalizing concept descriptions, and finally describe a general methodology, called STAR, for learning structural descriptions from examples.
-To improve the readability of this chapter, below is presented a table of used symbols.
-Appendix A gives the details of the description language used (the annotated predicate calculus).
+In the following sections we formulate logical foundations of inductive learning, define various types of such learning, present inference rules for generalizing concept descriptions, and finally describe a general methodology, called Star, for learning structural descriptions from examples.
+To improve the readability of this chapter, Table 4-1 provides a list of basic symbols used, with a short explanation.
+The Appendix gives the details of the description language used (the annotated predicate calculus).